Artificialwolf/Texture-Organizer-Tool-Unreal-Engine-Plugin-/README.md

 Open the Texture Organizer Tool UI.

-Enter the Source Folder containing textures.
+Enter the Source Folder path and select all texture.

 Enter the Target Folder where sorted textures will be placed.